Gronings dialect: Vocabulary

 The Gronings vocabulary is strongly related to East Frisian Low Saxon, Saterfrisian and West Frisian.
-However, today the pure Gronings vocabulary is in decline.
-More and more Gronings words are being replaced by “Groningized” Dutch words.
-For example, the word “stevel” (boot, German “Stiefel”) is sometimes replaced by the word “leers” (Dutch “laars”).
-Although most people do know the pure words, they are less and less used, for example because people think others will not understand them or because they are too long and the Dutch word is much easier.
-An example of the latter is the word for sock, which is “Hozevörrel” in Gronings.
-The Dutch word “sok” is much easier, so it is more often used than hozevörrel.
+However, today the Gronings vocabulary is in decline.
+More and more Gronings words are being replaced by Dutch words that have been "Groningized".
+For example, the word "stevel" (boot, German "Stiefel") is sometimes replaced by the word "leers" (Dutch "laars").
+Although most people do know the Gronings words, they are less and less used, for example because people think others will not understand them or because they are too long and the Dutch word is much easier.
+An example of the latter is the word for sock, which is "Hozevörrel" in Gronings.
+The Dutch word "sok" is much easier, so it is more often used than hozevörrel.

-Some often used Gronings words are listed below;
+Some often used Gronings words are listed below: